New to this site? Check out the other posts on my travel blog The Wherever Writer, and see my latest adventures. Happy travels! -Amy

 Cafeterias with free food galore

 Ah yes, the highest of highlights.
-Michael invited us to grab lunch with him at one of the many cafeterias on campus.
+My friend invited us to grab lunch with him at one of the many cafeterias on campus.
 I was overwhelmed by the options: salad bars, meat carving stations, pizzas, vegetarian options, desserts, and a coffee bar bombarded me.

 A bowling alley, swimming pools, treadmills, dance studios